Australian Government Bureau of Meteorology

 Port Hedland 7 day forecast

-Today: Mostly sunny morning.
-Slight chance of a shower in the afternoon and evening.
-The chance of a thunderstorm in the afternoon and evening, possibly severe.
-Winds SE/SW 20 to 30 km/h tending NE/SE 25 to 35 km/h in the morning then tending NW/NE 20 to 30 km/h in the late evening.
-Daytime maximum temperatures 41 to 46.
+Today: Mostly sunny.
+The chance of a thunderstorm inland, possibly severe with damaging winds during this afternoon and early evening.
+Winds N/NW 20 to 30 km/h shifting S/SE 25 to 35 km/h early in the morning then tending NW/NE 20 to 30 km/h in the evening.
+Daytime maximum temperatures 42 to 47.

 (km/h)15